Mwpereira/Routing-Algorithms-Visualizer/info/README.md

 To change the weight of an edge, click on the edge and a text-box will pop up below the graph.
 Then change the value in the text-box and click the "Update Weight" button.

+To delete a node, click on the node you wish to delete and click the "Delete Node" button.

+To delete an edge, click on the edge you wish to delete and click the "Delete Edge" button.

+To choose a starting node or the number of iterations, choose from either of their dropdown lists (depending on the algorithm).

+To calculate a graph, click on the "Calculate" button.
+This will use the selected algorithm and will display step-by-step instructions on how the algorithm works.

+To edit an existing graph that has been calculated, click on the "Edit" button.

+To clear the graph, click on the "Rest" button.

 ## Dijkstra's Link-State Routing Algorithm

 Dijkstra's algorithm is a centralized routing algorithm that computes the least-cost path between a source node and a